Data Minimization and Avoiding the Over-Retention of Personal Information

 - within three years of the last interaction between the individual and the entity.

-As a parade of class action lawsuits have recently shown, an organization's failure to comply with BIPA's mandates can result in steep statutory penalties and fee awards (see, for example, In re Facebook Biometric Info.
-Privacy Litig.
-3:15-cv-03747-JD (N.D.
-Cal.)
-(2018).
+As a parade of class action lawsuits have shown, an organization's failure to comply with BIPA's mandates can result in steep statutory penalties and fee awards (see, for example, In re Facebook Biometric Info.
+Privacy Litig., 326 F.R.D.
+535 (N.D.
+Cal.
+2018)).
+The penalties were so devastatingly steep and potentially annihilative that the Illinois General Assembly amended BIPA to limit damages and provide for electronic consent (IL SB 2979, effective Aug.
+2, 2024).

 Federal Trade Commission Act

 The FTC Act applies to "all persons engaged in commerce."
 It prohibits engaging in "unfair methods of competition" and "unfair or deceptive acts or practices in or affecting commerce."
-(15 U.S.C. § 45(a)(1).).
-Although the FTC Act may not sound like a data minimization mandate, the FTC has considered unreasonable data security practices to qualify as an unfair or deceptive practice, including collecting consumer data and retaining it longer than a legitimate business purpose justifies.
+(15 U.S.C. § 45(a)(1).)
+Although the FTC Act may not sound like a data minimization mandate, the FTC has considered unreasonable data security practices to qualify as an unfair or deceptive practice, including collecting consumer data and retaining it longer than a legitimate business purpose justifies (FTC 2023 Privacy and Data Security Update at 12; also see Penalties for Over-Retention Are Becoming More Prevalent).

-In addition, the FTC updated its Safeguards Rule that applies to financial institutions.
-The update is effective on December 1, 2022 and generally requires financial institutions to implement procedures to securely dispose of customer information within two years of it last using that information.
+The FTC also updated its Safeguards Rule that applies to financial institutions effective as of December 1, 2022, and generally requires financial institutions to implement procedures to securely dispose of customer information within two years of it last using that information.
 However, financial institutions may keep the information longer for a legitimate business or legal purpose.
 (16 C.F.R. § 314.4(c)(6)(i).)

 Other Consumer Privacy Laws

-Colorado, Connecticut, Utah, and Virginia have adopted comprehensive consumer privacy legislation that will become effective in 2023.
+To date, 19 US states have adopted comprehensive data privacy laws that are either now in effect or will be effective by January 1, 2026.
 Each state's legislation similarly applies to different types of entities and promotes data minimization.
-A covered organization must collect only adequate and relevant personal data limited to what it reasonably needs in relation to the specific purpose for which it processes the data.
+Most state privacy laws provide that a covered organization must collect only adequate and relevant personal data limited to what it reasonably needs in relation to the specific purpose for which it processes the data.
+Only Rhode Island and Utah's privacy laws do not include requirements for data minimization or a purpose limitation.

 Penalties for Over-Retention of Personal Data Are Increasingly Prevalent

 Due to various legislative and regulatory mandates, organizations that fail to practice proper data hygiene, collect too much consumer data, or over-retain this data risk drawing enforcement actions and potentially hefty penalties.
 Regulators have demonstrated a heightened willingness to enforce these data minimization mandates.
-Three developments in 2022 that illustrate the trend include the following:
+Several developments that illustrate the trend include the following:

-- In January, the New York Attorney General reached a settlement with vision benefits provider EyeMed following an investigation into a data security incident.
-The action concerned a 2020 data breach where hackers accessed an EyeMed email account and exposed the personal information of over two million consumers.
+- In January 2022, the New York Attorney General reached a settlement with vision benefits provider EyeMed following an investigation into a data security incident.
+The action concerned a 2020 data breach where hackers accessed an EyeMed email account and exposed the personal information of more than two million consumers.
 The email account contained content from a six-year period that contained patients' sensitive personal and health information.
 The Attorney General relied on the SHIELD Act's data minimization mandate to allege it was unreasonable for EyeMed to retain personal information in an email account for up to six years instead of copying it to a more secure location or deleting older messages.
 The settlement required EyeMed to take on onerous prospective obligations (for example, maintaining a penetration testing program and offering certain customers free daily credit monitoring for two years) and pay a $600,000 penalty.
+(See Assurance of Discontinuance, In the Matter of Investigation by Letitia James, Attorney General of the State of New York, of EyeMed Vision Care, LLC, Assurance No. 21-071 (Jan.
+18, 2022).)

-- In February, the FTC brought a complaint in California federal district court against two companies related to the company formerly known as Weight Watchers (Kurbo Inc. and WW International).
+- In February 2022, the FTC brought a complaint in California federal district court against two companies related to the company formerly known as Weight Watchers (Kurbo Inc. and WW International) (Legal Update, FTC Announces Settlement with WW International and Kurbo for COPPA Violations).
 The companies collected personal information from consumers, including minors, using their application (app) for weight management services.
 The FTC alleged violations of the Children's Online Privacy Protection Act (COPPA) based on the companies' failure to obtain parental consent when they gathered the minors' personal information.
 The FTC also labeled the companies' over-retention of the minors' personal data for an indefinite period or up to three years as an unfair trade practice under the FTC Act and COPPA.
 The settlement required the companies to delete the minors' personal information and pay a $1.5 million penalty.
 (See FTC Takes Action Against Company Formerly Known as Weight Watchers for Illegally Collecting Kids' Sensitive Health Data (F.T.C.
 News Release, March 4, 2022).)

 Invest in Proper Data Hygiene Practices Now